wp-plugins/simple-fields/readme.txt

 == Changelog ==

-= 0.3.x =
+= 0.3.9 =
-- If a field group was renamed, that was not reflected in the post connector edit screen
+- Added: debug page
-- Added debug page
+- Fixed: If a field group was renamed, that was not reflected in the post connector edit screen
-- Fixed some notice-errors (the wp debug bar is wonderful, btw!)
+- Fixed: some notice-errors (the wp debug bar is wonderful, btw!)
--
+- Fixed: Sometimes a deleted field group would still show up when editing a post

 = 0.3.8 =
 - Better handling of international chars when selecting file